Table of Contents

-- Horse Feed: Hay is usually included in Boarding cost.
+- Horse Feed: Hay is usually included in the Boarding cost.
 Extra Grain/Supplement $100-$200/Month

-- Horse Hauling & Showing: This varies for each discipline and state so do your own research if you are looking to show your horse too
+- Horse Hauling & Showing: This varies for each discipline and state, so do your research if you are looking to show your horse, too

-Try to find reputable breeders for the breed you are after and remember performance increase horse value so if you don’t care about buying a show horse then you should be able to find a decent value horse under $10,000.
+Try to find reputable breeders for the breed you are after.
+Remember that performance increases horse value, so if you don’t care about buying a show horse, you should be able to find a decent-value horse under $10,000.

-There are also a range of horse rescue organisations where you just pay an adoption fee.
-At Stabletalk we rescued this baby thoroughbred from slaughter in August 2023, the photo is 5 week difference after being cared for and given the right feed and vet care.
-Please note rescuing a horse is probably not the best option for a new horse owner as you don’t really know what you get as you won’t know the horses background and potential health issues.
+There are also a range of horse rescue organizations where you pay an adoption fee.
+At Stabletalk, we rescued this baby thoroughbred from slaughter in August 2023.
+The photo shows a 5-week difference after being cared for and given suitable feed and vet care.
+Saving a horse is probably not the best option for a new horse owner, as you don’t know what you get, and you won’t see the horse’s background and potential health issues.

 3. Find a Boarding Facility

 The next step is to find an affordable and friendly boarding facility near you (unless you live on a farm with your land).
 Things to look out for at boarding facilities include: will the horse get daily turnouts?
 Do they get fresh water daily?
 Is stall cleaning and feeding included?
 What are the riding arenas like – are they dragged and watered daily?
 Any access to trails?
 Is it within your budget?
 Is there a good trainer on site?

 A great boarding facility should meet your needs within a 40-minute drive (if you want to go out daily).
 If you own your property with stables and pastures, then congratulations!
 Please note that keeping horses at home is a lot of work, so make sure you have the time and are up for the task before you commit to buying horses.